hashemsh/shop-flutter-app-persian/README.md

 ## TODO

-⬜	 Complete the authentication Screen (login and register) ⬜	 make checkout screen
+⬜	 Complete the authentication Screen (login and register)<br>
+⬜	 make checkout screen <br>
-⬜	 other category data and tab list for category
+⬜	 other category data and tab list for category <br>